Privacy Statement

 • Security (risk) data.

-• Data on the youth's development and upbringing.
+• Data on the youth's development and upbringing

-• Records of the youth's counseling history.
+• Records of the youth's care history

 • Contact details and results of already involved social workers

-• Health and/or diagnostic data as needed.
+• Health and/or diagnostic data as needed

 • Information on youth aid needed and delivered

-• Reason for terminating Health.
+• Reason for terminating Health

-• Referrer or applicant for youth services (such as youth services professional, family physician, school, OKT);
+• Referrer or applicant for youth services (such as youth services professional, family physician, school, OKT)

 • Information about objection